 Detailed Itinerary

 Welcome to Split!
 Your private driver will meet you at the airport and transfer you to your hotel.
-Once you get checked in and have a chance to regroup, head out to explore the city.
+Once you get checked in and have a chance to regroup, throw on your walking shoes and head out to explore.
 The second-largest city in Croatia and the largest in the historical region of Dalmatia, Split offers a wealth of history and culture, with charming cobblestone streets, amazing architecture, and endless views of the Adriatic Sea.
-Like much of Croatia, Split is also a very family-friendly city, so you'll find plenty to do with the kids.
+Like much of Croatia, Split is very family-friendly, so you'll find plenty to do with the kids.

-Start with a walk through Pjaca Square ("People's Square") and visit the Iron Gate, part of Diocletian's Palace, an ancient Roman palace that is one of the city's primary landmarks.
-See the clock tower and its medieval sundial, head to Voćni trg ("Fruit Square"), and see the Venetian-influenced Renaissance architecture.
+Start with a walk through Pjaca Square and visit the Iron Gate, part of Diocletian's Palace, an ancient Roman complex that's one of the city's primary landmarks.
+See the clock tower and its medieval sundial, then continue to Voćni trg (Fruit Square) to see the Venetian-influenced Renaissance architecture.
 For a bite to eat, head to Marmont Street, a bustling avenue home to Pirja Fountain, a whimsical art piece from which water sprays intermittently from a hand on the wall into the fountain, sometimes spraying passersby—something the little ones will definitely find entertaining!

 If you're looking for some beach time, make your way to Žnjan Beach.
 Located about 3 miles (5 km) from the city center, this pebble beach is one of Split's largest, with amenities centered around families.
 Relax on the beach while the kids check out the trampolines and bouncy castles, or take a family paddleboat ride.
 Later, stroll along Split's seafront promenade, stopping for dinner at a local restaurant while you watch the sunset.